Here, in honor of the state's 146th birthday, we're resharing our list of five favorite Colorado food inventions:

-In the 2014 film What If, two twentysomething hipsters in Toronto start talking about a sandwich that was created in Denver almost forty years ago, when the Colorado Mine Company was the hottest restaurant in Glendale, beloved by athletes, cops...and Elvis.
-According to legend, the gargantuan Fool's Gold Loaf was cooked up one night in 1976 when the King was in town for a concert and hungry; he'd later send his plane in to pick up an order.
-You can still get the Fool's Gold Loaf at Nick's Cafe; owner Nick Andurlakis worked at the Colorado Mine Company as a teen.
+In the 2014 film What If, two twenty-something hipsters in Toronto start talking about a sandwich that was created in Denver almost forty years ago, when the Colorado Mine Company was the hottest restaurant in Glendale, beloved by athletes, cops...and Elvis.
+Nick Andurlakis, who was in the restaurant's kitchen one night when the King came through the back door, in town for a concert and hungry, later opened Nick's Cafe at 777 1/2 Simms Street in Lakewood, where he served a version of the Fool's Gold sandwich until Nick's closed in March.

 Although numerous cooks have claimed credit for being the first to put cheese on a burger, Louis Ballast was awarded the "cheeseburger" trademark in 1935.
 Today a monument stands at 2755 Speer Boulevard, where he once flipped burgers — and then added cheese — at his Humpty-Dumpty Drive-In.